JeanPhilippeStephane/Dokkan-Cards/README.md

   *IMPORTANT NOTICE*

-  ## You are not allowed to post this project and claim that it is yours and you cannot use my code for your projects without permission!
+  ## You are not allowed to post this project and claim that it is yours and you cannot use my code and assets for your projects (personal or commercial) without permission!

+Also, read the disclaimer located under: *Dokkan-Cards/app/src/main/res/values/strings.xml*